Spring 2005 Fellows

 Following graduation, Mitra clerked for Judge Betty B. Fletcher of the Ninth Circuit Court of Appeals in Seattle, Washington and for Judge Margaret M. Morrow of the U.S. District Court for the Central District of California in downtown Los Angeles, California.
 Mitra also was the inaugural Nadine Strossen Fellow at the ACLU's National Security Project in New York City from 2011-2013.

-HANI ELIAS is the Co-Founder of Procured Health
+HANI ELIAS is the Co-Founder of Procured Health in Chicago.

 Hani was born a US citizen in Dhahran, Saudi Arabia.
 His parents of Egyptian origin live in Mukilteo, Washington.

 Hani completed his joint JD/MPH program at Harvard University in 2008.
 He graduated from Harvard University in 2005 with a concentration in social studies.

 A Gates Millennium Scholar, Hani was also awarded the John Harvard Scholarship, and he was the sole sophomore recipient of the Harvard University Human Rights Committee Grant.
 Hani has also served as an undergraduate student fellow at the Center for International Development.
 He has been a research assistant at both the Harvard University School of Public Health and the Harvard University Initiative on Global Health.

 Additionally, Hani was the co-founder, CEO and Chairman of CollegeCorps, Inc., a nonprofit organization that aspires to improve the lives of the world's poorest while exposing undergraduates to the ongoing challenges of international development.
 The program received a grant from the Gates Foundation.